Long Beach Cottage Rental Frequently Asked Questions

-We do not rent anything less than a Saturday-to-Saturday week.
+We do not rent anything less than a Sunday-to-Sunday week.

 Q: Do you rent weekends?

 A: Nope.
-The shortest rental duration we offer is one week – from 3pm Saturday to 10am the following Saturday.
+The shortest rental duration we offer is one week – from 3pm Sunday to 9am the following Sunday.
+Almost always.

 Q: Can I rent this Friday and Saturday night?